 These kids are always taken to school and never allowed to get the bus, subway or even walk to school if it is not too far.
 Parents always hold their kids’ hands and some of them make sure that they accompany them right into class!
 They are also far too involved in arguments with teachers, sports coaches and umpires.
 They will not let their kids stand up for themselves.

 Lenore Skenazy recently gained fame as the “world’s worst mom.”
-Watch the video where she explains how and why she let her nine year old ride the subway alone.
+Watch this video where she explains how and why she let her nine-year-old ride the subway alone: